MauriLoi/Body-Mass-Index-BMI-Fitting-Distribution-with-R/README.md

 ![Histogram](Images/Picture1.png)

-Figure 1 Histogram of the frequencies distibution of the variable BMI)  Figure 2 Cullen and Frey graph)
+Figure 1 Histogram of the frequencies distibution of the variable BMI

 ![Cullen and Frey graph](/Images/Picture2.png)

-Figure 2 Cullen and Frey graph)
+Figure 2 Cullen and Frey graph

 ![](/Images/Picture3.png)